Marxism and Symbolic Interactionism

 The structural functional theory sees deviance as being a essential part of social interaction.
 It is noted that deviance is important because it is universal and exists in all societies.
 There are multiple deviant subcultures described in the structural functional theory which includes different theories such as delinquent subcultures for which deviant individuals are trouble, tough and have a desire for freedom.

 The social conflict theory describes deviance as being a result from social equality in society.
+In the context of Marxism, deviance is also seen as a form of resistance against the prevailing power structures, highlighting how marginalized groups may act out in response to systemic oppression.
 To elaborate, this theory suggests that norms and laws will reflect the interests of the powerful.
 Individuals that have little power in this society are labeled deviant due to deviance being political in this type of setting.

 Finally, the symbolic interactionist theory states that deviance emerges from a reality that is built from the social aspects of society.
 It is up to the individuals to label something as being deviant and this results in a variable of things being labeled as deviant.
 Furthermore, any act, person or activity can be labeled as deviant.